I architect the revenue engine.

 Tom Opper

-Founder & Revenue Architect (fCRO) — RevOpx LLCRevenue transformation executive focused on FinTech and Data, RegTech and Compliance.
+Founder & Revenue Architect — RevOpx LLCRevenue transformation executive focused on FinTech and Data, RegTech and Compliance.
 Builds the systems B2B SaaS companies need to scale — then hires the permanent leader to run them and exits.
 Eight zero-to-revenue launches.
 Every engagement is a transformation with a defined exit, not an indefinite retainer.

 The through-line: diagnosing structural revenue problems that everyone else mistakes for tactical ones, then installing the architecture that compounds growth quarter over quarter.
 Also developed a comprehensive RevOps course at the MBA/upper-level curriculum standard, currently being shopped to academic and professional institutions.